d3/d3/index.markdown

 convenient for running a staggered delay by index (`i`), allowing the viewer to follow individual elements across the transition more easily.

-By only manipulating the attributes that actually change during the transition, D3 eliminates any overhead, allowing greater graphical complexity and being limited only by the browser's rendering engine.
-As with selections, transitions can also be nested; a subselection implicitly creates a subtransition.
+By dirtying only the attributes that actually change during the transition, D3 eliminates any overhead, allowing greater graphical complexity and higher frame rates.
+As with selections, transitions can be nested; a subselection implicitly creates a subtransition.
 And, just as event handlers can be registered on selections to receive user interface events, transitions dispatch an event on end that allows sequencing of complex multi-stage transitions.

 ### Data Binding

 To reiterate, D3 lets you transform *existing* documents (node hierarchies) based on data.
-This is a generalization of the simpler case of creating a new document from data, where the existing document is the empty node.
+This is a generalization of the simpler case of creating a new document from data, where the starting selection is the empty node.
 Thus, in addition to creating documents from scratch, D3 allows you to change an existing document in response to user interaction, animation over time, or even asynchronous notification from a third-party.
 A hybrid approach is even